jordanofoster/ntu-obsidian-notes/ITEC20267 - Adv. Networking/Lecture 8 - Bluetooth.md

 - Resistance to jamming and selective frequency fading
 	- Supported via FHSS over 79 channels of 1MHz each, and supporting 1600 hops/second
 - Coexistence of multiple piconets, like CDMA
-- Via both synchronous connections and asynchronous, connectionless methods, links are supported
+- Via both synchronous connections (SCO) and asynchronous, connectionless methods, links are supported
 - Interoperability, as the protocol stack supports TCP/IP, OBEX and SDP
 - Range of 10 meters, extendible to 100